A tutorial on learning from preferences and choices with Gaussian Processes: Introduction

 \chapter{Introduction}

-Preference learning \citep{furnkranz2010preference} aims at learning predictive preference models from data.
+The objective of preference learning \citep{furnkranz2010preference} is to use a statistical model to learn and predict human preferences, conditioned on data.
 Unlike regression or classification, where the target variable is a scalar, preference data is in the form of pairwise comparisons, which express a subject's preference between alternative options.

 Depending on the nature of these options, we distinguish two cases: \textit{object preferences} and \textit{label preferences} \citep{furnkranz2010preference}.
 In \textit{object preferences}, the training data consists of pairwise comparisons among the characteristics or attributes associated with the objects.
 Example: